kapouer/matchdom/README.md

   are equivalent.

-Depending on the types that are made available by the loaded plugins, body is automatically coerced in a DOM node or kept as a string.
+Depending on the types that are made available by the loaded plugins, body is automatically parsed into a DOM node or kept as a string, likewise, an object can be parsed into a JSON model.

 The `debug` flag tells matchdom to rethrow filters exceptions, instead of just logging them.